b-m-f/WirtBot/README.md

 - Dashboard to create and manage WireGuard based networks
 - DNS zones for all connected devices
 - DNS forwarding, including DNSoverTLS
-- Optional AdBlocking with support for Block Lists and individual blocked Hosts
 - Real time metrics for DNS and WireGuard to be used with Prometheus
 - Backup functionality
 - Modern crypto-aware API to keep the WirtBot only under your control